rolfvandekrol/jquery_update/README.txt

 1. Copy the jquery_update directory to your sites/SITENAME/modules directory.

 2. Enable the module at Administer >> Site building >> Modules.

-3. That's it. :) Thanks to the new JavaScript system in Drupal 7.x+, you no longer need to mess with your theme.
-Hooray!